Keiji Inafune: Comcept, Intercept, Ding

 Yaiba: Ninja Gaiden Z was a collaboration between Comcept, Team Ninja and Spark Unlimited and it is a spin-off of the Ninja Gaiden series.
 Released in 2014 it received both poor sales and reviews.
 Inafune says poor timing is to blame for the sales, as players were transitioning to the PlayStation 4 console, and defends the title saying it had good gameplay.

 On August 31, 2013, Inafune started a Kickstarter project for a game Comcept and Inti-Creates were working on that is a spiritual successor to Mega Man series, known as Mighty No. 9.

 After multiple delays, the game was released in 2016 and was met with a mixed critical reception.
 A livestream on the Twitch platform was done during the release of the game.
 Speaking through his agent and translator Judd, Inafune said: "You know, I want to word this in a way to explain some of the issues that come with trying to make a game of this size on multiple platforms." adding "I'm kind of loath to say this because it's going to sound like an excuse and I don't want to make any excuses.
 I own all the problems that came with this game and if you want to hurl insults at me, it's totally my fault.
 I'm the key creator.
 I will own that responsibility."
 Judd added that he thought the game's problems stemmed from doing all the ports of the game and the base game at the same time, and that they had under-estimated the amount of work the project would require.

 Inafune is an advisor for Inflexion Point Capital, who announced in 2014 that they would be giving out seed investments of 100 to 500 thousand to Japanese mobile developers.

 At Electronic Entertainment Expo 2015 it was announced the Inafune was working with Armature Studio to make a new video game for the Xbox One called ReCore.
 On July 4, 2015 Inafune announced that he was once again using Kickstarter to fund a Mega Man Legends spiritual successor along with an anime based on the game called Red Ash, which failed to reach its funding goal.

+Level-5 and Rocket Studio

 In June 2017, Comcept was purchased by Level-5 and became Level-5 Comcept, with Inafune becoming its chief communications officer.
+In May 2022, Inafune announced an NFT project called Beastroid inspired by the Mega Man series.

+In March 2025, Level-5 announced that Inafune left Level-5 Comcept in 2024 with the company being repurposed as the Level-5 Inc. Osaka Office.
+Inafune then became an executive officer of Rocket Studio.